Subscribe to a 3-month plan & Secure free gifts worth CHF 49.95 🎁

 Omega-3 fatty acids

-They ensure our cells remain stable, support our memory, strengthen our immune system, and help reduce inflammation in our body because they can produce anti-inflammatory fatty hormones.
-Rheumatism patients, in particular, should therefore make sure to consume long-chain omega-3 fatty acids!
-They also have the ability to dilate blood vessels, thus reducing the risk of thrombosis.
+They ensure that our cells remain stable, support our memory, strengthen our immune system, and help reduce inflammation in our body, as anti-inflammatory lipid hormones can be produced from them.
+Rheumatism patients in particular should therefore make sure to consume long-chain omega-3 fatty acids!
+They also have the ability to dilate blood vessels, thus lowering the risk of thrombosis.

-Mainly in fatty fish such as salmon or mackerel and vegetable oils: olive, rapeseed, linseed and algae.
+Especially in fatty fish such as salmon or mackerel and vegetable oils: olives, rapeseed, flaxseed and algae.

 Omega-6 fatty acids

-They are used for growth and repair processes, help in the formation of tissue hormones and promote (good) inflammation as a kind of protective mechanism of the immune system, for example in infections.
+They are used for growth and repair processes, help in the formation of tissue hormones and promote (good) inflammation as a kind of protective mechanism of the immune system, for example in the case of infections.

 Omega-9 fatty acids

-They are very relevant for vitamin absorption from food and can also lower cholesterol levels.
+They are very relevant for the absorption of vitamins from food and can also lower cholesterol levels.

-IMPORTANT: Your body needs all of these fatty acids; they are essential for healthy functioning.
+IMPORTANT: Your body needs all these fatty acids; they are essential for healthy function.
 However, it cannot produce most of them itself.
-Therefore, make sure you get enough of them through your diet.
+Therefore, make sure you consume enough of them through your diet.
 Unfortunately, in the Western world, excessive amounts of omega-6 are consumed through food, resulting in an average ratio of 15:1.
-Studies have shown that this promotes many diseases, including chronic ones.
-However, the two fatty acids should actually be consumed in a much lower ratio, as they have opposing effects that ideally neutralize each other (triggering and inhibiting inflammation, constricting and dilating blood vessels).
+Studies have shown that this contributes to many diseases, including chronic ones.
+The two fatty acids should actually be consumed in a much lower ratio, as they have opposing effects that ideally neutralize each other (triggering and inhibiting inflammation, constricting and dilating blood vessels).

 When are fats unhealthy?

-Things become unhealthy when we consume too much fat.
+It becomes unhealthy when we consume too much fat.
 What happens then, you ask?
-Generally speaking, too much fat intake, regardless of the type, can lead to health problems.
-This includes obesity, elevated blood lipid levels, high blood pressure, or heart disease.
+Generally speaking, excessive fat intake, regardless of the type, can lead to health problems.
+These include, among other things, obesity, elevated blood lipid levels, high blood pressure, and heart disease.

-In conclusion, fat doesn't necessarily mean bad or unhealthy!
+In conclusion, it's safe to say that fat isn't inherently bad or unhealthy!
 In fact, fat in moderation is essential for a balanced diet and many metabolic processes in the body.
-Omega fatty acids, in particular, should be an integral part of your diet.
-Conversely, keep in mind that many foods contain fat.
-Since fat is very nutritious, with 9 calories per gram, even the "healthy" fats make their presence felt, so enjoy everything in moderation.
+Omega fatty acids, in particular, should be a regular part of your diet.
+Conversely, keep in mind that fats are found in a great many foods.
+Since these fats are quite calorie-dense (9 kilocalories per gram), even the "healthy" fats can have an effect, so everything should be consumed in moderation.

 Sources